tanishkamaheshkumar/unit1-comprehensive/README.md

 ## Fetch vs Pull Demo

-This change was made directly on GitHub to demonstrate fetch and pull
+This change was made directly on GitHub to demonstrate fetch and pull.